craighckby-stack/Git-Secret-PII-Sanitizer/README.md

-please this system was desighned to be incorporated in emg
+this system was desighned to be incorporated in emg

 # Git Secret & PII Sanitizer — Code Evolution Engine